pnlong/cse15l-lab-reports/lab-report-1.md

 cat: lecture1: Is a directory
 ```

 - Here, I call `cat Hello.java` from */home/lecture1*, where *Hello.java* is a file in the directory */home/lecture1*.
-Passing a file path to `cat` is the correct usage of the command, as it expects a file path that it will print out.
+Passing a file path to `cat` is the correct usage of the command, as it expects a file path whose contents it will print out.
 This is not an error, as this is the correct usage of the `cat` command.

 ```
 [user@sahara ~]$ pwd